Menu

 3. Thermostat installation: Strategic placement in each zone

-4. System programming: Configure zones, schedules, and parameters
+4. System programming: Configure zones, schedules, and settings

 5. Integration testing: Verify all components communicate properly